General Chemistry · Unit 02

 • One repeating chemical formula such as H2O or CO2 names a pure substance.

-• If this feels shaky, say the formula out loud in pieces: symbols first, subscripts second, state last.
+• If you are confused, say the formula out loud in pieces: symbols first, subscripts second, state last.

 Fe2O3 (s) = iron(III) oxide, solid state.
 Two iron atoms and three oxygen atoms chemically bonded → compound.